rollup/plugins/packages/node-resolve/README.md

 Type: `Boolean`<br>
 Default: `false`

 If `true`, instructs the plugin to use the `"browser"` property in `package.json` files to specify alternative files to load for bundling.
 This is useful when bundling for a browser environment.
 Alternatively, a value of `'browser'` can be added to the `mainFields` option.
 If `false`, any `"browser"` properties in package files will be ignored.
 This option takes precedence over `mainFields`.
+In addition, if `"browser"` is not present in `exportConditions`, it will be appended so that browser conditionals in `"exports"` will also apply.

 > This option does not work when a package is using [package entrypoints](https://nodejs.org/api/packages.html#packages_package_entry_points)